21 Reasons Why Refurbished IT is the Future

 15) Better for your IT environment

 Gartner states that 120m new servers are coming online 2019-2023.
-Since the global data center market is expected to grow 500% globally in the next ten years, we can expect that number to explode further unless we find more circular approaches to IT hardware provision.
+Since the global data centre market is expected to grow 500% globally in the next ten years, we can expect that number to explode further unless we find more circular approaches to IT hardware provision.

 Here I return to Techbuyer and the University of East London’s research.
 The traditional attitude has been to refresh to the latest generation to double energy efficiency.
 However, recent CPU trends show that efficiency at maximum capacity is tailing off.
 In fact, efficiency is actually decreasing in idle mode.
 This means that older, refurbished servers can be more efficient than new.
 With servers spending the majority of time in low power mode, these findings are important for today’s IT infrastructure managers.